Nitrolaunch/nitrolaunch/docs/docs/plugins/development/hooks.md

 ### `on_instance_stop`

 Called when an instance is stopped.
 This happens when Minecraft is closed or crashes.
-This hook will _not_ be called if MCVM crashes while the instance is running.
+This hook will _not_ be called if Nitrolaunch crashes while the instance is running.

 - Argument: InstanceLaunchArg
 - Result: None